skylarkprojects/M5Stack/wifi/readme.md

 # Dependencies

+This package is requires
+- ESP32 or similar ESP device with wifi hardware capability flashed with MicroPython
-This package is dependent on webrepl being enabled (tutorial on this to come!)
+- Webrepl being enabled (tutorial on this to come!)

 ##### Once you're connected, don't forget to jump onto your wifi router and reserve the local IP so the address doesn't change every time you want to access it ;-)